Cool Climate or Warm Climate Wines: It’s Getting Hot (or not) in Here!

-Countries known for their cooler wine regions include Northern France, New Zealand, Germany, Northern Italy, Hungary, Northern Greece, Macedonia, and specific areas of South Africa.
-In the United States, notable regions for cool climate wines are found in New York, Oregon, and Washington State.
+You’ll find these chill grapes thriving in Northern France, New Zealand, Germany, Northern Italy, Hungary, Northern Greece, Macedonia, and parts of South Africa.
+In the U.S., top cool spots include New York, Oregon, and Washington State — where the grapes stay cool and classy.

 Cavatelli Arrabbiata